nationalarchives/tdr-dev-documentation/manual/development-process/test-accessibility.md

 ## Turning off images for Chrome

+Within Chrome:
-Within Chrome, select the three horizontal dots in the upper right-hand corner and select 'Settings'.
+1. Select the three horizontal dots in the upper right-hand corner and select 'Settings'
+2. Within the 'Settings' menu, go to 'Privacy and security'
+3. Select 'Site settings'
+4. Scroll down until you see the "Content" heading
-Within the 'Settings' menu, go to 'Privacy and security', then 'Site settings'.
-Under the content heading, you can choose to block or show images.
+5. Under the "Content" heading, you should see "Images", click that to be able to choose to block or show images
+6. Select "Don't allow sites to show images"

 ## Turning off CSS